-Deciding to make your own wedding invitations can be a little daunting at first, but with a bit of careful planning you can end up with beautiful, totally bespoke stationery at a fraction of the cost.
-Here, The Wedding Crafter shows you how to do it with their easy 10-step guide…
+Deciding to make your own wedding invitations can be a little daunting at first.
+However, with some bit of careful planning, you can end up with beautiful, bespoke stationery at a fraction of the cost.
+Here, The Wedding Crafter shows you how to do it with their easy 10-step guide.

 Choose your design

 Your invitations are the first impression guests get about your wedding, so take time to get it right.
-Look at sites selling invitations online and in magazines such as Wedding Ideas as they can provide inspiration.
-You will soon learn what you do and don’t like.
+Also, consider your colour scheme and messaging.
+Do you want something minimal or detailed?

 Set a budget

 You must set a budget from the start as you really don’t want to design your perfect invitation only to find you can’t afford it.
-Think about how many guests you’re inviting (tip – remember you only need one invite per couple or family, not one per person – it may sound obvious but we get so many calls from brides that have ordered too many).
+Think about how many guests you’re inviting (tip – remember you only need one invite per couple or family, not one per person – it may sound obvious but it’s a common mistake).

 Start with the basic invitation

-Use a neutral colour for the cards themselves, then add colour through printing, embellishments or ribbons, or use coloured card and make a great statement.
+Use a neutral colour for the cards, then add colour through printing, embellishments or ribbons.
+Alternatively, you can use coloured card and make a great statement.
 Card textures can make a big difference to the overall feel of an invitation, from rustic matte textures to contemporary pearlescent effects to vintage tapestry styles.
 Consider printing or foil stamping the front of the cards, or use peel-off stickers (with a steady hand!).

 It’s time to decorate!

 This is where you get really creative.
 Keep things really simple and elegant with ribbon down the spine of the card.
-Adding a diamanté ribbon buckle makes the invitation look much more expensive than it actually is, and saves you having to tie neat ribbon bows.
+Alternatively, you can use ribbon to act as a belt or divider.

-Decorative papers can be used for panels, strips and wraps to bring in a splash of your accent colour, or add a bit of glitter.
-Layer decorative panels with the same card as your base invite printed with your names, initials, dates and so on, and use 3D sticky pads to build up depth.
+Decorative papers can be used for panels, strips and wraps to bring an accent of colour or add a bit of glitter.
+Layer decorative panels with the same card as your base invite printed with your names, initials, dates and so on.
+You can also use 3D sticky pads to build up depth.

 Embellishments come in a huge range of colours and styles, and can bring a dash of colour to the invitation.
 Mount these on to contrasting cards and papers.